Overview

 oCX captures this broader signal.
 By analyzing feedback from every available source simultaneously, it produces a score that reflects the experience of a far larger and more representative sample of customers.

-The oCX score range
+What does the oCX score range mean?

 oCX scores range from -100 to +100, structured similarly to NPS to make benchmarking familiar: